DenisaMi/Evaluating-Chatbot-Responses-to-Child-Development-Scenarios-An-Expert-Based-Study/README.md

 | 90 | Irena Xhaferri | Universitety of Elbasan |

-11.IT project Manager and Consultant at C-7 Integrated Communication system/State University of Tirana 1.State Univesity of Tirana,Albania
+11.IT project Manager and Consultant at Report Tv group/University assis.
+Lectureer at State University of Tirana 1.State Univesity of Tirana,Albania
 2.State University of Elbasan, Albania
 3.Expert_List Contributers in github